-New, cheap malaria vaccine backed by WHO
+Malaria vaccine big advance against major child killer

 The disease is caused by a complex parasite, which is spread by the bite of blood-sucking mosquitoes.
 It is far more sophisticated than a virus as it hides from our immune system by constantly shape-shifting inside the human body.

-That makes it hard to build up immunity naturally by catching malaria, and difficult to develop a vaccine against it.
+That makes it hard to build up immunity naturally through catching malaria, and difficult to develop a vaccine against it.

-It is almost two years to the day since the first vaccine - called RTS,S and developed by GSK - was backed by the World health Organization.
+It is almost two years to the day since the first vaccine - called RTS,S and developed by GSK - was backed by the WHO.

-Dr Tedros Adhanom Ghebreyesus, director-general of the WHO, said today was a moment of "great pleasure".
+Dr Tedros Adhanom Ghebreyesus, director-general of the WHO, said It was a moment of "great pleasure".

 "I used to dream of the day we would have a safe and effective vaccine against malaria, now we have two," he said.